-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 4 Summary of significant accounting policies (continued) - (a) Consolidated financial statements (continued) - (ii) Associates and joint arrangements (continued)
+(a) Consolidated financial statements (continued)

+(ii) Associates and joint arrangements (continued)

 Interests in associates or joint ventures are accounted for using the equity method in the consolidated financial statements.
 Under the equity method, the interest in an associate or a joint venture is initially recognised at cost.
 The carrying amount of the investment is adjusted to recognise changes in the Group's share of net assets of the associate or joint venture since the acquisition date.
 Goodwill relating to the associate or joint venture is included in the carrying amount of the investment and is not tested for impairment separately.